-Norway is divided into 18 counties and 422 municipalities (2018).
+Norway is divided into 11 counties and 356 municipalities (from 1.1.2020).
 The municipalities are the most important units of local government administration.

 The municipalities are the most important units of local government administration and they are responsible for kindergarden, primary and lower secondary education, social services, municipal roads, water and sewerage and zoning regulation.

 Upper secondary schools and a number of technical services such as urban public transport are administered at the county level.